joboog/cdSirius/README.md

 ## Sirius user account
 To run Sirius with CSI:FingerID and CANOPUS functionality, you will need a Sirius user account.
 You can create a user account as described in the [Sirius Wiki](https://v6.docs.sirius-ms.io/account-and-license/).
 The username and password will be used in the cdSirius node for authentication.
 Do not re-use a sensitive password for this user account, as the password will not be encrypted and will be visible in plain text within the CD method editor. _Note_: If you are an academic user, you will qualify for a free account, but you must use your institutional email address when you register your account.
 ## Installation
-1. Download the source code and unpack it to a location accessible by all users.
+1. After dependencies above are fulfilled, download the source code and unpack it to a location accessible by all users.
 An example might be `C:/python/cdSirius`.
 2. Create a new folder at `C:/Program Files/Thermo/Compound Discoverer 3.3/Tools/Scripts/cdSirius` and copy the following files from the source code root directory to the newly created folder.
 You will need administrator privileges for this:
    - `node.json`
    - `IMG_16x16.png`